-Mayor: Clinton in ‘constant communication’ over Flint crisis
+Mayor: Clinton in ‘constant communication’ with Flint

 Philadelphia – Hillary Clinton has not forgotten about Flint after making the city’s water contamination a key part of her Michigan primary campaign, Mayor Karen Weaver said ahead of her speech at the Democratic National Convention.